ANATOMY OF

 had been predominantly Croatian areas severely changed the demographics.
 These

-great shifts of populations have become the seminal cause of animosity between Croats
+great shifts of populations have become the seminal cause of animosity between

-and Muslims, particularly in Mostar.
+Croats and Muslims, particularly in Mostar.

-Although weak at first, the
+Although weak

-progress came while allied with the Croatian Army.
+Most of their progress came while allied with the Croatian Army.

-When Western realpolitik
+When Western

-demoralization was complete.
+Bosnian demoralization was complete.
 The Western powers accepted the concept of

 partitioning Bosnia-Herzegovina along ethnic lines despite their recognition of